TeresaLiuu/HW-3/README.md

 The password can be 8 to 128 characters.

-Also you can also copy the password to clipboard by pressing copy button.
+You can also copy the password to clipboard by pressing copy button.